GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 - The canvas is the black area of the previous image.
 - This is the working area of the frames.
 - The elements of the main script must be drawn inside the canvas.
-- The elements that are outside will not (totally or partially) appear in the animation.
+- The elements that are outside will be (totally or partially) hidden in the animation.
 - The canvas size is important by two reasons:

-  - to set the final dimension in pixels of the frames/movie (i.e. the quality).
+  - to set the width and height (in cm or inches) of the frames.
-  - set the width and height (in cm or inches) of the frames.
+  - to set the dimensions in pixels of the frames/movie (i.e. the quality).

 **How to set the canvas**: